How To Set Up Your Own Brewpub/Brewery

 A question that I get asked quite frequently on the blog or in person is how does one set up a brewpub?

-States in India that currently allow microbrewery set ups are Karnataka, Haryana, Maharashtra, Punjab, West Bengal and Telangana.
+States in India that currently allow microbrewery set ups are Karnataka, Haryana, Maharashtra, Punjab, West Bengal, Telengana, Andhra Pradesh, Goa, Himachal Pradesh & Odisha.
+Delhi to open up shortly.

 Step 1 – Business Plan